Calabi-Yau completions and orbifold equivalences: Introduction and summary

 There are two key ingredients to the proof.
 On the one hand, consistently using the natural 2-categorical language guides the argument and provides structural clarity.
 On the other hand, for technical computations we rely on K-projective resolutions to explicitly represent the bimodules we work with.
-In particular, for every 1-morphism $X: A \rightarrow B$ in $\DGsp_k$ we identify a canonical corresponding 1-morphism $\Xcal: \Pi_n(A) \rightarrow \Pi_n(B)$ between the Calabi-Yau completions, and we express the quantum dimension of~$\Xcal$ in terms of those of~$X$.
+In particular, for every 1-morphism $X: A \rightarrow B$ in $\DGsp_k$ we identify canonical corresponding 1-morphisms $\Xcal, \Xcal': \Pi_n(A) \rightarrow \Pi_n(B)$ between the Calabi-Yau completions, and we express the quantum dimension of~$\Xcal$ in terms of those of~$X$ -- under the assumption that $\Xcal \cong \Xcal'$ in $\DGs_k$.
 It is then immediate that if~$X$ has invertible quantum dimensions, i.\,e.~if it exhibits an orbifold equivalence $A \sim B$, then~$\Xcal$ also has invertible quantum dimension and provides an orbifold equivalence $\Pi_n(A) \sim \Pi_n(B)$.

-\begin{corollary} Ginzburg algebras for ADE type Dynkin quivers with the same Coxeter number are orbifold equivalent. \end{corollary}
+In particular, Ginzburg algebras for ADE type Dynkin quivers with the same Coxeter number are orbifold equivalent if the condition $\Xcal \cong \Xcal'$ is met.

-We end this introduction with some further comments on and applications of our results:
+We end this introduction with some further comments.

 \textsl{Twisted TQFTs. } Firstly, working with a 2-category of dg algebras $\DGsp_k$ is natural also from the point of view of TQFT: as shown in \cite{bfk1105.3177v3}, $\DGsp_k$ is equivalent to the 2-category $\DGsat_k$ of saturated dg categories.
 These include in particular Fukaya categories, derived categories of coherent sheaves, and categories of matrix factorisations -- or, put differently, topologically A- and B-twisted sigma models and Landau-Ginzburg models.
 More generally, we think of $\DGsat_k$ as the 2-category of ``all TQFTs arising from topologically twisting $\mathcal N=(2,2)$ supersymmetric quantum field theories'', with the differential in a dg category playing the role of the BRST operator.
 To understand mirror symmetry and other global properties of TQFTs, one should not study (the 2-categories of) sigma models or Landau-Ginzburg models individually, but rather all at once in a holistic conceptual framework.
 This is precisely what $\DGsat_k$ provides.
 Hence a general result on orbifold equivalences (which are a form of symmetry) and Calabi-Yau completions is of interest in this setting.